Snapchat/KeyDB-docs/docs/replication.md

 Partial resynchronizations after restarts and failovers
 ---

-Since KeyDB 4.0, when an instance is promoted to master after a failover, it will be still able to perform a partial resynchronization with the replicas of the old master.
+When an instance is promoted to master after a failover, it will be still able to perform a partial resynchronization with the replicas of the old master.
 To do so, the replica remembers the old replication ID and offset of its former master, so can provide part of the backlog to the connecting